- How do I get my facility TRUE certified?

 The first step is to register your facility (or “project”) by submitting a complete registration form, payment of the registration fee, and a signed certification agreement.
 Upon submission of a completed registration form, you will receive more details on the next steps of the registration and certification process.
 The project must meet all the TRUE minimum program requirements and achieve at least 31 points to receive TRUE certification.
 Please see the TRUE Rating System to view the activities and performance thresholds included, and the TRUE Guide to Certification to learn about the entire certification process and timelines from start to finish.
 Certification is also available for events.

 What is the cost to get certified?

-The fees for registration, events, precertification, and recertification are flat fees.
+The fees for registration, events, precertification and recertification are flat fees.
 The fees for certification are calculated per square foot of building space.
-Precertified projects receive a $1,000 discount on TRUE certification.
-You can view pricing for all TRUE certification pathways by visiting our fees webpage or contact us at email@example.com to speak with a program representative.
+You can view pricing for all TRUE certification pathways by visiting our Registration and Certification Fees page.
+Questions?
+Contact us at email@example.com to speak with a program representative.

 How long does the certification review take?

 The typical review takes 10 weeks.
 There are several phases in the review process.
 The preliminary and final documentation review phases take 15 business days (3 weeks) each, with approximately one month in between those phases for you to respond to the preliminary review comments.
 The precertification and recertification timeline follows the standard certification timeline and process.
 See the TRUE Guide to Certification.

 Expedited reviews are available for an additional fee on a case-by-case basis.
 If you would like to request an expedited review, please write us ten business days before submitting for the review, providing the expected submission date and confirming that the project team agrees to the additional fees.
 This will allow us to determine whether there's a review team available with the capacity to accommodate your project on an expedited timeline.

 Can my project seek TRUE certification if it only occupies part of a building or property?